redbug312/tmux-concentrate/README.md

 ### Pane Width

-Te width of the concentrated pane is set to be `50%` by default.
+The width of concentrated pane is set to be `50%` by default.
 You can set `@concentrate-width` to override it.
 You can set the value to either numbers or percentages.

     set -g @concentrate-width 80

-The option will fallbacks to the default value if the specified value exceeds window width.
+The option will fallback to the default value if the specified value exceeds window width.

 ## How It Works